yearn/yearn-security/SECURITY.md

-# Yearn's Security Process
+# Obol's Security Process

-This document describes the Security Process for Yearn Finance, including vulnerability disclosures and its [Bug Bounty program](#bug-bounty-program).
+This document describes the Security Process for Obol Network, including vulnerability disclosures and its [Bug Bounty program](#bug-bounty-program).
 We are committed to conduct our Security Process in a professional and civil manner.
 Public shaming, under-reporting, or misrepresentation of vulnerabilities will not be tolerated.

 To submit a finding, please follow the steps outlined in receiving disclosures [section](#receiving-disclosures).

 ## Responsible Disclosure Standard

-Yearn follows a community [standard](https://github.com/RD-Crypto-Spec/Responsible-Disclosure#the-standard) for responsible disclosure in cryptocurrency and related software.
+Obol follows a community [standard](https://github.com/RD-Crypto-Spec/Responsible-Disclosure#the-standard) for responsible disclosure in cryptocurrency and related software.
 This document is a public commitment to following the standard.

 This standard provides detailed information for:

-- [Initial Contact](https://github.com/RD-Crypto-Spec/Responsible-Disclosure#initial-contact): how to establish initial contact with Yearn's security team.
+- [Initial Contact](https://github.com/RD-Crypto-Spec/Responsible-Disclosure#initial-contact): how to establish initial contact with Obol's security team.
 - [Giving Details](https://github.com/RD-Crypto-Spec/Responsible-Disclosure#giving-details): what details to include with your vulnerability disclosure after having received a response to your initial contact.
 - [Setting Dates](https://github.com/RD-Crypto-Spec/Responsible-Disclosure#setting-dates): how to agree on timelines for releasing updates and making details of the issue public.